-A household is one or more individuals seeking to obtain or maintain housing together.
+A household is one or more individuals seeking to obtain or maintain housing together as a unit.
 A household does not include friends or family that are providing temporary housing.
+Participants, in consultation with the CBRA provider, should decide who is included in the household and who is not.
+Documentation in the client file should match the determination of household.